Gazprom seeks bigger gas market share in Europe after bumper exports

-Last year it sold more than 200 billion cubic metres of gas to Europe, including Turkey, while its gas market share in the region rose to more than a third.
+Last year it sold more than 200 billion cubic meters of gas to Europe, including Turkey, while its gas market share in the region rose to more than a third.

 Elena Burmistrova, in charge of the Russian company’s exports, said Gazprom would be able to offset a production decline in the European Union, mainly at the Netherlands’ Groningen, once Europe’s largest natural gas field.